ralphocdol/glance-addon-scripts/glimpse/README.md

 Check the [Glance Search Properties](https://github.com/glanceapp/glance/blob/v0.8.4/docs/configuration.md#properties-10), it should be almost similar in terms of configuration.

 ## Search Suggestion
-Due to [some limitations](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CORS) and the fact this is a client script, you’ll need to proxy external search suggestions (e.g., from DuckDuckGo or Google) using a service like your own Node.js server.
+Due to [some limitations](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CORS) and the fact this is a client script, you'll need to proxy external search suggestions (e.g., from DuckDuckGo or Google) using a service like your own Node.js server.

 For `searchSuggestEndpoint`, use the URL of your proxy endpoint.
 If you're using something like [Whoogle-Search](https://github.com/benbusby/whoogle-search), the endpoint would be `/autocomplete?q=`, so you would set it like this: `https://your-whoogle-domain.com/autocomplete?q=`.